 FACEBOOK RESIDENCY:

-In the fall of 2012, we found ourselves at the forefront of something new—amid the first wave of artists invited to participate in Facebook’s Artists-In-Residence (AIR) Program, hosted by the Analog Research Laboratory in Menlo Park, California.
-It was an opportunity to dive into the evolving language of interconnectivity, exploring the visual history of communication and the many ways we send, receive, share, and record information.
+In the fall of 2012, we found ourselves at the forefront of something new—among the first wave of artists invited to participate in Facebook’s Artists-in-Residence (AIR) Program, hosted by the Analog Research Laboratory in Menlo Park, California.
+It was an opportunity to immerse ourselves in the evolving language of interconnectivity, exploring the visual history of communication and the many ways we send, receive, share, and record information.

-Our workspace was located in a stairwell alcove in Building 14— that became our makeshift studio and exhibition space—functioning as an open incubator where each day, we generated a constant stream of original work—one-of-a-kind collages, prints, posters, buttons, site-specific installations, and interactive interventions.
-The process was fluid, experimental, and deeply collaborative.
+Our workspace was a stairwell alcove in Building 14 that became our makeshift studio and exhibition space—an open incubator where, each day, we generated a steady stream of original work.
+One-of-a-kind collages, prints, posters, buttons, site-specific installations, and interactive interventions emerged through a process that was fluid, experimental, and deeply collaborative.

-The largest commission we completed was The Combine, a 15-foot by 5-foot collage constructed from 6,912 individual paper pieces.
-Inspired by the “Hackers/Makers/Builders” culture we encountered on campus, we layered a rich mix of materials—paper ephemera, hand-stamped patterns, drawings, Letraset, silkscreen, letterpress, Riso and Xerox copies, typewritten text, and even stitched elements using our beloved Bernina sewing machine.
-Every single piece was hand-punched and glued in place, a meticulous nod to the analog art of cut-and-paste.
+The largest commission we completed was The Combine, a fifteen-foot-by-five-foot collage constructed from 6,912 individual paper pieces.
+Inspired by the “hackers, makers, builders” culture we encountered on campus, we layered a dense mix of materials: paper ephemera, hand-stamped patterns, drawings, Letraset, silkscreen, letterpress, RISO and Xerox copies, typewritten text, and even stitched elements made with our beloved Bernina sewing machine.
+Every single piece was hand-punched and glued in place—a meticulous nod to the analog art of cut-and-paste.

 At the heart of The Combine was the idea of connection.
-The structured grid became a playground for interplay—forms, colors, patterns, and text mirrored, doubled, and repeated across the surface.
+The structured grid became a playground for interplay, where forms, colors, patterns, and text mirrored, doubled, and repeated across the surface.
 Stripes and lines wove through the composition, evoking corridors and pathways, tunnels and bridges, wires and signals—a visual map of interconnected thought.
-We designed it to be interactive in its own way, inviting the viewer to discover new meanings with each glance, forging their own connections within the collage’s intricate network.
+Designed to reward close looking, the work invited viewers to discover new meanings with each glance, forging their own connections within the collage’s intricate network.

-For us, this residency wasn’t just about creating art—it was about sparking conversations, bridging ideas, and immersing ourselves in the shared energy of innovation.
-And in that stairwell alcove, amidst paper scraps and ink-stained hands, we became part of a larger, ever-expanding dialogue—one that continues to unfold with every new set of eyes that encounters our work.
+For us, the residency was not just about making art—it was about sparking conversations, bridging ideas, and immersing ourselves in a shared culture of innovation.
+In that stairwell alcove, amid paper scraps and ink-stained hands, we became part of a larger, ever-expanding dialogue—one that continues to unfold with every new set of eyes that encounters the work.